~ Synopsis ~

 ~ Heir ~

 Bayla Rothschild maneuvered herself to standing, aimed her pregnant body beyond the bedroom door, and waddled on bare swollen feet when a burst of warm liquid gushed down her legs, causing an embarrassing flood on the finely-designed tree-of-life Persian runner that covered the second floor hallway.
-The past months had left her without a shred of control, grotesque, misshapen, exposed, and stuffed.
+The past months had left her grotesque, misshapen, exposed, and stuffed.
 What consequences would her body inflict on her next?
-A silent house, family asleep behind closed doors, and water drained out of her, left her nothing to do but stand cemented in place.
+With the water drained out of her there was nothing for her to do but stand cemented in place.
 When her husband found her missing from their bed, she had already turned to stone.

-Beyond the cobblestones of Beleaguered Hill’s steep incline, past prestigious homes lined up like picture postcards, their lawns silver-gray in dawn’s winter frost, she steadied herself with one hand, and dug her nails into the upholstery with the other.
+Down the cobblestones of Beleaguered Hill’s steep incline, past prestigious homes lined up like picture postcards, their lawns silver-gray in dawn’s winter frost, she tried to steady herself with one hand, and dug her nails into the upholstery with the other.
 “I don’t know what to do,” she shouted because no one had ever told her, and who could she ask when such things were rarely talked about?

-“Hang on to me,” her husband said reaching back, but the car swerved on to Main Street and she was thrown from his grasp.
-In wide-eyed panic, everyday places flew by—Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.
+“Grab hold,” her husband yelled, reaching back with one arm, but the car swerved on to Main Street and she was thrown from his grasp.
+Panicked and wide-eyed, everyday places flew by ─ Greeley’s Grocery, Murphy’s Five and Dime, Waters’ Hardware, Fletcher’s Soda Parlour, Holiday’s Music and Records, and on the last block, the Odeon Cinema.

-They bounded across the railroad tracks, sped past the steel workers’ row houses, and skidded past the Ohio and Chesapeake railcars loaded with newly-milled girders.
-Bad sleepers, up at dawn, had no doubt spotted the car, plunged the town’s sleeping households into a flurry, rendering phone lines as pregnant with the news as she was.
+As they bounded across the railroad tracks, sped past the steel workers’ row houses, and skidded beyond the Ohio and Chesapeake railcars loaded with newly-milled girders, bad sleepers up before dawn had plunged the town’s sleeping households into a fury.
+Phone lines were as pregnant with the news as she was.

-By the time they raced up the hospital’s circular driveway and screeched to a halt, the scene was helter-skelter.
-Nurses, orderlies, and admitting personnel scurried around in the icy mist, anxiously awaiting their patient.
-As the sky began to lighten, the Head of the Ladies Auxiliary, a squarely-built matron, elbowed her way through the crowd and opened the sedan’s back door with a composed, “Greetings, and welcome.”
+The car raced up the hospital’s circular driveway and screeched to a halt.
+The scene was already helter-skelter.
+Nurses, orderlies, and admitting personnel scurrying around in the icy mist, anxiously awaiting their patient.

-Sprawled across the backseat, her coat thrown open, her navy blue maternity dress low on one side, above her thigh on the other, her hat nowhere to be seen, Bayla Rothschild extended one leg in a futile search for solid ground beneath her navy blue oxford.
-The unlikelihood that such a ridiculous notion would meet with success spurred two nurses to reach into the car and pull, a third to rush around the other side and push.
-An orderly snapped to with a waiting hospital bed and breathlessly cranked it upwards to meet her buttocks.
-The moment she was settled, an excruciating pain seared through her middle and she erupted with a three-octave roar.
+Sprawled across the backseat, her coat thrown open, her black maternity dress low on one side, above her thigh on the other, her hat nowhere to be seen, Bayla Rothschild extended one leg in a futile search for solid ground beneath her navy blue oxford.
+The unlikelihood that she would meet with success spurred two nurses to reach into the car and pull, a third to rush around the other side and push.
+An orderly snapped to with a waiting gurney and cranked it upwards to meet her buttocks.
+The moment she settled, an excruciating pain seared through her middle and she erupted with a three-octave roar.
 Like infantry on the run, a single file along each side of the bed, they whooshed her beyond the doors, down a long corridor into a harshly-lit room where she labored long and intensely.

 “Grab the bed posts,” a nurse commanded.
 “Push.
 Push.”

-Bayla moaned and tore at the sheets.
-She clutched the pillow and pounded the wall behind her.
+Bayla moaned and screamed, tore at the sheets, clutched the pillow and pounded the wall behind her.